 YouTube Studio, on the other hand, is the creator’s backend or command center.
 It’s a tool designed specifically for YouTube content creators to manage, optimize, and grow their channels.
 YouTube Studio is where you upload and edit videos, monitor performance through analytics, interact with your audience, and manage monetization efforts.

-Where is YouTube Studio and how do you get to it?
+Where is YouTube Studio, and how do I find it?

 Alternatively, you can also visit YouTube Studio by entering https://studio.youtube.com directly in your browser.